hyosung11/Launch-School/Courses/journal.md

 17:00 Took medium problems I found in my study sessions and put them in my Medium-Problems folder and I think I have most of them in Anki.

 17:12 My legs are tired.
 I still have problems with finding solutions.

+## 20211122 월요일

+08:58 Back from walking the kids to school and now will have to get a bar for the kids.